-1) Policy objectives:
+Policy objectives

-- This policy outlines what Ripplevale School will do to prevent and tackle all forms of bullying. - The policy has been adopted with the involvement of the whole school community. - Ripplevale School is committed to developing an anti-bullying culture where the bullying of adults, children or young people is not tolerated in any form. - This policy is available on the school website and on request
+This policy outlines what Ripplevale School will do to prevent and tackle all forms of bullying.
+The policy has been adopted with the involvement of the whole school community.
+Ripplevale School is committed to developing an anti-bullying culture where the bullying of adults, children or young people is not tolerated in any form.
+This policy is available on the school website and on request.

-2) Links with other school policies and practices
+Links with other school policies and practices

-- This policy links with several school policies, practices and action plans including:
+This policy links with several school policies, practices and action plans including:

+- Acceptable use of ICT for students

+- Acceptable use of ICT for students 6th Form

+- Acceptable use of ICT for staff

 - Behaviour policy incorporating physical intervention

+- Child protection policy

 - Complaints policy

-- Child protection policy

-- Data Protection policy

 - Confidentiality and privacy statement

-- Online safety Policy

 - Curriculum policies

+- Data Protection policy

 - Mobile phone policy

-- o Online Safety Policy
+- Online safety Policy

-- Acceptable use of ICT for students

-- Acceptable use of ICT for students Post 16

-- Acceptable use of ICT for staff
+- RSE Policy

 - Safeguarding Policy

-- RSE Policy

-3) Links to legislation
+Links to legislation

 There are several pieces of legislation which set out measures and actions for schools in response to bullying, as well as criminal and civil law.
-These may include (but are not limited to):
+These include (but are not limited to):